libsidplayfp/VICE-testprogs/C64/raminitpattern/readme.txt

   -raminitvalueinvert   128
   -raminitpatterninvert 16384   (only $4000-$7fff will be inverted)

+C64C PAL (flavioweb) (ASSY: ???, RAM: ???)

+- first come two pages with 128 bytes $ff, then 128 bytes $00... followed by two pages with 128 bytes $99, then 128 bytes $66. very few random bytes, mostly in the last byte of each page. (this seems to match the pattern HOXS64 uses)

+  -raminitstartvalue    255
+  -raminitvalueinvert   128
+  -raminitpatterninvert 0       (the $99/$66 stuff is not produced)

+C64G PAL (flavioweb) (ASSY: ???, RAM: ???)

+- repeating 00,00,ff,ff,ff,ff,00,00 pattern

+  -raminitstartvalue    0
+  -raminitvalueinvert   4
+  -raminitpatterninvert 0       (pattern starts with 4 zeros instead of 2)

 C64reloaded (gpz)

 - page starts with 8 times $00, then 8 times $ff, etc. very few random bytes